Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Introduction

 \begin{itemize} \item In \emph{drug discovery}, an important task is to predict the binding affinity of a drug candidate to a disease target, which informs subsequent drug prioritization~\citep{laghuvarapu2024codrug}.
-Among many drug candidates, scientists may only focus on those with highest predicted affinites, or those selected by a false discovery rate (FDR)-controlling procedure~\citep{jin2022selection}, or whose prediction sets only cover high values~\citep{svensson2017improving}, or those optimizing resource usage~\citep{svensson2018maximizing}.
-It may lead to a waste of resources if more than an $\alpha$-fraction of the prediction sets for the selected drugs fail to cover the actual binding affinities. \item In \emph{business decision-making}, companies may take different inventory decisions based on whether a conformal prediction set suggests a strong demand or a weak demand~\citep{business_conformal}.
-Similarly, it will be problematic if the average coverage among strong-demand predictions is below $1-\alpha$. \item In \emph{disease diagnosis},~\cite{olsson2022estimating} suggest human intervention if the prediction set for a disease status is too large (this implicitly declares confidence in small prediction sets; see similar ideas in~\cite{ren2023robots,sokol2024conformalized}).
-However, it would be concerning if more than an $\alpha$-fraction of small-sized prediction sets -- ``approved'' as confident -- miss the true disease status. \item In \emph{healthcare management}, patients may be sent to different healthcare categories based a program that optimizes some performance measure (such as waiting time) subject to certain constraints, such as budget, capacity, or fairness~\citep{castro2012combined,kemper2014optimized,gocgun2014dynamic}.
-The subset of patients in each category is therefore data-dependent. \end{itemize} In all these examples, it is highly desirable that a prediction set should cover the unknown outcome for a unit \emph{of interest} with a prescribed probability.
-This motivates a stronger, selection-conditional guarantee.
-Supposing there are $m\geq 1$ test units $\cD_\test = \{X_{n+j}\}_{j=1}^m$, we shall aim for \# \PP \big(Y_{n+j}\in \hat{C}_{\alpha,n+j}\given j\in \cS(\cD_\calib,\cD_\test)\big) \geq 1-\alpha, \# where $\cD_\calib = \{(X_i,Y_i)\}_{i=1}^n$ is the calibration data, and $\cS(\cdot,\cdot)$ is a data-driven process to decide which units are of interest, which maps the calibration and test data to a subset of $\{1,\dots,m\}$.
-Our target is similar in spirit to the post-selection inference~\citep{lee2016exact,markovic2017unifying,tibshirani2018uniform}, but we consider predictive inference settings and develop distinct techniques; see Section~\ref{subsec:related_work} for more discussion.
-Throughout, we focus on settings where the prediction sets are constructed after $\cS(\cD_\calib,\cD_\test)$ is determined.
-By separating the selection process from the (post hoc) uncertainty quantification step, we leave the freedom of defining selection rules to the practitioners.
+Among many drug candidates, scientists may only focus on those with highest predicted affinities, or those selected by a false discovery rate (FDR)-controlling procedure~\citep{jin2022selection}, or whose prediction sets only cover high values~\citep{svensson2017improving}, or those optimizing resource usage~\citep{svensson2018maximizing}.
+It may lead to a waste of resources if the prediction sets for the selected drugs fail to cover the actual binding affinities with an exceedingly high chance. \item In \emph{business decision-making}, companies may take different inventory decisions based on whether a conformal prediction set suggests a strong demand or a weak demand~\citep{business_conformal}.
+Similarly, it will be problematic if a strong-demand prediction cannot cover with at least $1-\alpha$ of the time. \item In \emph{disease diagnosis},~\cite{olsson2022estimating} suggest human intervention if the prediction set for a disease status is too large (this implicitly declares confidence in small prediction sets; see similar ideas in~\cite{ren2023robots,sokol2024conformalized}).
+However, it would be concerning if, with more than a chance $\alpha$, the small-sized prediction sets -- ``approved'' as confident -- miss the true disease status. \item In \emph{healthcare management}, patients may be sent to different healthcare categories based a program that optimizes some performance measure (such as waiting time) subject to certain constraints, such as budget, capacity, or fairness~\citep{castro2012combined,kemper2014optimized,gocgun2014dynamic}.
+The subset of patients in each category is therefore data-dependent. \end{itemize}